Depo-Provera Lawsuit

 In plain terms

 A "bellwether" trial is a test case — one plaintiff's lawsuit goes to trial first so that both sides (and the judge) can see how a jury reacts to the evidence.
 The outcome doesn't legally bind the other 3,000+ cases, but it sets the tone.
 If the plaintiff wins a large verdict, it puts pressure on Pfizer to settle.
 If Pfizer wins, it strengthens their negotiating position.
-Five of these test trials are planned, starting with Blonski v.
-Pfizer in December.
+Five test trials were planned, starting with Toney v.
+Pfizer in December — but those deadlines were vacated after the parties reached a global settlement in principle on June 15, 2026, before any test trial took place.

 5 About the Presiding Judge